 Creality 3D printers are known for their simplicity to assemble, and the Ender 3 Pro is a great example of that.
 Creality say that you can completely assemble it from package to print-ready in 10 mins using 20 screws, though for new makers this is likely to be quite optimistic.

-Featuring a high quality extruder means the Ender 3 Pro is less likely to have filament clogging during printing, and Creality have upgraded a number of key areas in the Pro version of the Ender 3.
-These include an upgraded power supply, improvements to the bed leveling, and a new print bed system to prevent warping and make finished prints easier to remove.
+The high quality extruder reduces the chances of the Ender 3 clogging during printing, and Creality have upgraded a number of key areas in the Pro version of the Ender 3.
+These include an upgraded power supply, improvements to print bed leveling, and a new print bed system to prevent warping and make finished prints easier to remove.

 Experienced makers know that the Ender 3 Pro is absolutely up there with the best low cost RepRap kits.
 It’s very accurate for the price, with precision of up to 100 microns, and it combines this with workhorse-like reliability.
 You get a good size print volume, fairly fast print speed (up to 180 mm/s), and it’s also fairly quiet.
 You get very good quality prints and reliability for a 3D printer under $300, and we highly recommend it to anyone willing to invest the time to master it.